doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 .. code-block:: terminal

     $ php bin/console doctrine:migrations:generate
-    Generated new migration class to "/path/to/project/app/Migrations/Version20180605025653.php"

-    To run just this migration for testing purposes, you can use migrations:execute --up 20180605025653

-    To revert the migration you can use migrations:execute --down 20180605025653

 Have a look at the newly generated migration class and you will see something like the following: